 RF Norm supports data normalization in sliding windows.
 Windows can be both static (default) or dynamic.
 When a window size is chosen, data normalization is performed by sliding by the chosen offset, a window of that size.
 While choice of window's type is irrelevant with SHAPE data, it becomes particularly important when dealing with base-specific reagents.
 Let consider the example below, in which an RNA has been modified by DMS, which only reacts with A and C residues.

 In the above example, use of static windows of size 10 nt results in an erroneous overestimation of base reactivities for certain residues (marked in red).
 This is caused by the fact that A/C residues are unevenly distributed along the transcript, thus causing certain windows to have far less than 50% of A/C bases (contrary to what it would be expected by chance).
 Instead, use of dynamic windows of size 10 nt avoids this overestimation, as the window's size is dynamically adjusted to always include 10 A/C residues.
-The overestimation effect can also be minimized by increasing the size of static windows.

 Usage